 Every two years.
 If it is deemed that no PhD dissertation in Gender and Politics reaches an acceptable standard, the committee may decline to award the prize in any given biennium.

-Isabelle Engeli, University of Bath (Chair)
+Isabelle Engeli, University of Exeter (Chair)

 Phillip Ayoub, Drexel University